 Kubernetes Arguments

-Similar to how it works in any shell, arguments in Kubernetes are the additional inputs that come after the command.
-The arguments are useful for providing instructions on the exact behavior that should occur when the container is created and the commands are run.
+Arguments in Kubernetes are the additional inputs that come after the command.
+They provide instructions on the behavior that should occur when the container is created and the commands are run.

 apiVersion: v1